StrangeRanger/customized-unix-terminal/docs/index.md

     Note: Keep in mind that some of these plugins have dependencies, so make sure to check for that.

 === "Linux"
-    This is a list of all the oh-my-zsh plugins that I use and find useful.
+    This is a list of all the oh-my-zsh plugins that I use and find to provide useful functionality.
 Note that all of the commands provided by these plugins are also in the `listtools` alias provided above.

     | Plugins | Description | Other Info |
     |---------|-------------|------------|